algosup/2023-2024-project-5-flutter-team-8/documents/technical_specification/technical_specification.md

 ### 2. Local Storage

 <!-- Describe any local storage mechanisms used (e.g., shared_preferences, SQLite). -->
-The local storage would be done on the device memory since there is no real backend asked for the project.
+The local storage would be done on the devices memory since there is no real backend asked for the project.
 However, it could be simulated with an open-source backend consisting of embedded database named pocketbase. \
 This Storage would allow the development team to simulate a User on both the candidate and company sides.
 It would also help the Quality Assurance team to do tests, such as the account creation.

 ## VI.
 Functional Requirements